echochamber/new_dotfiles/README.md

 2. If a file with that name already exists either:
    * If the existing file is a symlink, leave it as is.
    * If the existing file is a real file, move it into `backup/` and then create a new symlink.

+## Notes to self/to fix

+1. Virtual env name stays in PS1 even after running deactivate or activating another venv